phetsims/geometric-optics/doc/implementation-notes.md

 ### Model-view transform and Zoom

-This simulation makes use of model view transform to map model coordinates to the view coordinates.
+This simulation makes use of model-view transform to map model coordinates to the view coordinates.
 The base units of the model is centimeters (cm).
 It is used throughout the model with a few exceptions that have been noted.
-A model view transform is applied to all elements within the play area.
-All elements within the play area can be scaled up and down by scaling the playArea node.
-The origin (0,0) in the model coordinate frame is near the center of the view screen.
-The model to view scaling is isometric along the vertical and horizontal directions.
+A model-view transform is applied to all elements within the play area.
+All elements within the play area can be scaled up and down by scaling `playAreaNode`.
+The origin (0,0) in the model coordinate frame is near the center of the ScreenView.
+The model-to-view scaling is isometric along the horizontal and vertical directions.

-For scenery nodes outside the playArea, we lay them out using the view coordinates.
-There are two exceptions to this: (
+For scenery Nodes outside the playArea, we lay them out using view coordinates.
+There are two exceptions to this:

-1) The `LabelsNode`, responsible for labels beneath the optical components and (2) the `GeometricOpticsRulerNode`.
-The labels and ruler use `zoomModelViewTransformProperty` which allows it to relate its coordinate to within the play area at this particular zoom level.
+(1) The `LabelsNode`, responsible for labels beneath the optical components and (2) the `GeometricOpticsRulerNode`.
+The labels and ruler use `zoomModelViewTransformProperty` which allows it to relate its coordinates to within the play area at a particular zoom level.

-The nodes within the play area may need to know about the position of objects outside the play area, such as the bounds of the simulation.
+The Nodes within the play area may need to know about the position of objects outside the play area, such as the bounds of the simulation.
 For instance, the `zoomModelViewTransform` can be used to convert the visibleBounds of the simulation to `playAreaModelBounds`.